 History of the Film:

 Inherit the Wind film was a originally a theatrical play in 1955 by Jerome Lawrence and Robert Edwin Lee.
 It was later produced into the well known film staring Spencer Tracy and Fredric March.
 The movie was remade in 1999 starring Jack Lemmon and George C. Scott (it has several other television remakes as mentioned before).
 The play, and later the movies, change the names of the actual people.
-Here is a diagram to help with watching the movie.
+Here is a breakdown to help with watching the movie.

-The Movie: The teacher John Scopes was thrown in jail, burned in effigy, and was fired from being a teacher.
+The Movie: The teacher John Scopes was thrown in jail, burned in effigy, and fired from being a teacher.

 The Facts: In reality, John Scopes spent NO time in jail, was not burned in effigy, and was offered a job the following year from the high school (which he declines)